-No wildlands exist near the project site.
-The project site is likewise not located in a fire hazard zone and therefore, the proposed project would not exacerbate fire risk to the existing building or its occupants (Los Angeles Fire Department 2018b).
+No wildlands exist near the project site, and the project site is not within a fire hazard zone (Los Angeles Fire Department 2018a).
 Therefore, the proposed project would not expose people or structures to a significant risk of loss, injury or death involving wildland fires, and no impact would occur.

-Hydrology and Water Quality Less than Significant Potentially with Less than Significant Mitigation Significant Impact Incorporated Impact No Impact Would the project: a.
+Hydrology and Water Quality Less than Significant Potentially with Less than Significant Significant Mitigation Impact Impact Incorporated No Impact Would the project: a.
 Violate any water quality standards or waste discharge requirements? b.
-Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering or the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level that would not support existing land uses or planned uses for which permits have been granted)? c.
+Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aguifer volume or a lowering or the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level that would not support existing land uses or planned uses for which permits have been granted)? c.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion or siltation on- or off-site? d.
 Substantially alter the existing drainage pattern of the site or area, including the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site? e.
-Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? f.
+Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
 Otherwise substantially degrade water quality?

-KI Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact g.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact g.
 Place housing in a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary, Flood Insurance Rate Map, or other flood hazard delineation map? h.
 Place structures in a 100-year flood hazard area that would impede or redirect flood flows? i.
 Expose people or structures to a significant risk of loss, injury, or death involving flooding, including that occurring as a result of the failure of a levee or dam? j.
-Result in inundation by seiche, tsunami, or mudflow?
+Result in inundation by seiche, tsunami, or mudflow? •

 The project site is currently developed and covered with impermeable surfaces.
-The proposed project would not include construction or modification of the existing building.
+The proposed project would not include construction or modification of the existing buildings.
 No change in the quality or quantity of runoff would occur as a result of the proposed project.
 No streams or water features exist on-site, and no alteration of the existing drainage pattern of the site would occur that would result in substantial erosion, siltation, or flooding on- or off-site.
 The proposed project does not include housing and would not place structures in a 100-year flood hazard area (Federal Emergency Management Agency 2008).
 Therefore, there would be no impact relating to flood hazard areas.